 Several complaints have been made against

-anglers, mainly about fishing where it is not allowed and obstructing the
+anglers, mainly about fishing where it is not allowed and obstructing

-other KDAA members.
+complaints against any other KDAA members.

-Members must be aware that this wonderful facility is shared with boaters,
+Members must be aware that this wonderful facility is shared with

+these other users.
 On the other hand, if the behaviour of any other

 Chelmer user causes a problem to anglers who are adhering to the rules

 canoes going past your position is not such and incident but

 Sorry to have to bring this to your attention but we do not want to lose

 this valuable angling asset.